Brady-Simon/iced_anim/README.md

 The UI will automatically re-render when `self.size` is changed.
 The closure provides the current animated value and will be called to generate the next view as appropriate.
+This means you don't need to store an `Animated` value in your app state or have a message dedicated to updating it.
 To see more for this particular example, refer to the `animated_size` example.

 #### Limitations